leinapr/Node_Project/README.md

 ---

-## Project Description
+## Project description

-The **Manga Shop Web Application** is a modern and dynamic e-commerce platform designed to provide manga enthusiasts with an intuitive and engaging shopping experience.
+The **E-Ragana website** is a modern and dynamic e-commerce platform designed to provide manga enthusiasts with an intuitive and engaging shopping experience.
 Users can browse, search, and filter manga titles by genre, demographics, type, and price while viewing detailed product pages.

 This project was built using **Angular** for the frontend, with **Node.js** and **Express** for the backend API.
-Data is stored in a **MySQL** database.
+Data is stored in a **PostgreSQL** database.

 ---